Public Performance: Recital Information & Procedures

 How to Receive Attendance Credit

-Students may receive credit for recitals in which they perform if they perform for the entire recital.
+- Students may receive credit for recitals in which they perform if they perform for the entire recital.
 If a student's name appears as a performer on the program, he/she should keep the program, sign his/her name with the designation “Performer” below it, circle the name, and submit it for credit as written above.
-Faculty signature is not required if the student performed for the entire recital or concert.

 Programs are available 15 minutes before the recital starts and will be removed after it begins.
 Signing takes place at the end of the recital at the exit and lasts for about 10-15 minutes MAX.
-If you wait, and the faculty member or graduate student signer is starting to leave and will no longer sign because you dawdled, then he or she is not held responsible for your lack of credit for the performance.
+If you wait, and the signer is starting to leave and will no longer sign because you dawdled, then he or she is not held responsible for your lack of credit for the performance.

 DO NOT approach the signer during the recital to request a program.
 She or he is there to enjoy the concert and will not appreciate interruptions.